citp/privacy-policy-historical/s/st/sta/startupxplore.com.md

 Disqus is a content commenting service provided by Big Heads Labs Inc.

-Personal Data collected: Cookie and Usage data.
+Personal Data collected: Cookie, Usage data and Various types of Data as specified in the privacy policy of the service.

-Place of processing : USA – [Privacy Policy](http://docs.disqus.com/help/30/)
+Place of processing: USA – [Privacy Policy](http://docs.disqus.com/help/30/) – [Opt out](https://help.disqus.com/customer/portal/articles/1657951)

   * ### Content performance and features testing (A/B testing)